Macworld/iWorld: 2002

 The Summer 2002 show took place in New York City with a keynote on Wednesday, July 17.
 The keynote speech introduced the 17-inch version of the iMac G4.

 In October 2002, IDG World Expo announced plans to move the 2004 edition of the East Coast show to Boston.
 The day of that announcement, Apple declared its intent not to participate in the Boston Macworld Expo.

 2003

-The January keynote introduced the Safari web browser, AirPort Extreme, 17 and 12-inch PowerBooks.
+The January keynote introduced the Safari web browser, AirPort Extreme, 12- and 17-inch PowerBooks.
 This show also saw the launch of the world's first interactive video CD-ROM, NightWatch.

 In 2003, IDG World Expo renamed the New York trade show Macworld CreativePro Conference & Expo in an attempt to reach the creative market in the New York area.

+Steve Jobs was absent from the Macworld keynote held in New York in July, which was instead delivered by Vice President of Product Marketing Greg "Joz" Joswiak.

 2004

 Along with the usual show in San Francisco and the return to Boston, a Macworld Expo was held in Paris.
 At the Paris Expo, Apple's VP of marketing Phil Schiller introduced the new updated iMac featuring a PowerPC G5 processor and other various updates, notably, the integration of the logic board and optical drive with the display.